jchatel/quickmail-next-docs/campaigns/campaign-building-step-by-step.md

 **Q: I accidentally deleted a campaign.
 Can I recover it?**

-Deleted data in QuickMail cannot be recovered.
-This includes campaigns, campaign steps, leads, and other data, and is done for data and security compliance reasons.
+Once data is deleted in QuickMail, it cannot be recovered or restored by our Support team.
+This includes campaigns, campaign steps, leads, and related campaign data.

+This helps us meet data-retention, privacy, and security requirements.

-To avoid losing data, archive the campaign instead of deleting it.
+To keep a campaign and its data for future reference, archive it instead of deleting it.

 **Q: Can I add an image to my campaign emails?**